-UnitedHealthcare is the most aggressive of the Payviders with a range of health services in primary care from primary care practices to urgent care centers under their OptumCare business.
-OptumCare has over 60,000 doctors in 2,000 locations nationwide and serves over 20 million consumers/patients.
-The group acquired DaVita Medical Group in 2019, giving them a nice head start in the Payvider market.
-In their most recent 2023 acquisition of Crystal Run Healthcare, a multispecialty physician group, they added more than 400 providers and over 30 additional locations to the network.
-An American Hospital Association report cited Optum as the biggest disruptor "transforming primary care" – ahead of CVS Health, Walgreens, Amazon, and Walmart.1
+UnitedHealthcare is the most aggressive of the Payviders, boasting a diverse array of primary care services, including primary care practices and urgent care centers under the OptumCare umbrella.
+OptumCare has over 60,000 doctors spread across 2,000 locations nationwide, catering to over 20 million patients.
+The acquisition of DaVita Medical Group in 2019 gave them a significant head start in the Payvider market.
+In their most recent 2023 acquisition of Crystal Run Healthcare, a multispecialty physician group, they added more than 400 providers and over 30 additional locations to their network.
+The American Hospital Association report cited Optum as the foremost disruptor in “transforming primary care,” surpassing the likes of CVS Health, Walgreens, Amazon, and Walmart.1

-Humana’s primary care organization, including both CenterWell and Conviva, is the largest provider of senior-focused primary care in the country.
-Between the main two brands, they operate nearly 250 centers across 11 states and expect to continue to grow by 30-50 centers per year through 2025.
-CenterWell Senior Primary Care and Conviva Care Centers together deliver care to approximately 240,000 patients from a range of different Medicare Advantage health plans, as well as some patients who have Original Medicare.
-The centers currently operate in Arizona, Florida, Georgia, Kansas, Kentucky, Louisiana, Missouri, Nevada, North Carolina, South Carolina, and Texas.
-Humana’s clinics operate with an integrated team approach that includes physicians, nurse practitioners, “nurse care coaches,” clinical pharmacists, behavioral health specialists and social workers.
-In addition, the group has one of the largest home health organizations as well as the 4th largest PBM (Pharmacy Benefit Management) organization in the US.
+Humana’s primary care organization, including both CenterWell and Conviva, stands as the largest provider of senior-focused primary care in the country.
+Together, these two brands operate nearly 250 centers across 11 states, with plans to expand by 30-50 centers per year until 2025.
+CenterWell Senior Primary Care and Conviva Care Centers serve approximately 240,000 patients, including those under various Medicare Advantage health plans and Original Medicare.
+These centers currently operate in Arizona, Florida, Georgia, Kansas, Kentucky, Louisiana, Missouri, Nevada, North Carolina, South Carolina, and Texas.
+Humana’s clinics employ an integrated team approach that includes physicians, nurse practitioners, “nurse care coaches,” clinical pharmacists, behavioral health specialists, and social workers.
+In addition, Humana has one of the largest home health organizations and ranks as the 4th largest Pharmacy Benefit Management (PBM) organization in the US.

 Medicare Advantage is especially ripe for these types of entities as they can focus attention on older, more chronic care prone participants where the risk of high cost is greatest, and that’s exactly where some of the players are placing their bets.
 Humana has recognized this opportunity and announced their gradual exit from the commercial health plan business to focus on government-funded programs like Medicare Advantage and specialty businesses.

-Cigna Healthcare has taken a different approach.
-In addition to their 20 Evernorth Primary Care locations, Cigna is investing $2.5 billion into VillageMD’s Summit Health acquisition to grow their Evernorth portfolio of health services.
-VillageMD operates more than 688 primary care practices and continues to roll out more doctor-staffed clinics attached to Walgreens drugstores.
-Evernorth executives say they will bring a suite of health services to VillageMD’s physicians and patients that include "dedicated pathways to specialty care capabilities such as chronic condition management” and behavioral physicians.
+Cigna Healthcare adopts a unique approach.
+In addition to their 20 Evernorth Primary Care locations, Cigna is channeling $2.5 billion into the acquisition of VillageMD’s Summit Health to bolster their Evernorth portfolio of health services.
+VillageMD operates more than 688 primary care practices and continues to roll out more doctor-staffed clinics affiliated with Walgreens drugstores.
+Evernorth executives promise an array of health services for VillageMD’s physicians and patients, including “dedicated pathways to specialty care capabilities such as chronic condition management” and behavioral physicians.

-Elevance Health (formerly Anthem) operates Carelon, a health services business that supports their own plans and sells to third-party insurers.
-These services include palliative care, specialty behavioral health and home-based nursing management (all acquired in the past few years).
+Elevance Health (formerly Anthem) operates Carelon, a health services enterprise supporting their plans and selling to third-party insurers.
+These services include palliative care, specialty behavioral health, and home-based nursing management, all acquired in the past few years.
 Carelon also includes pharmacy benefit manager IngenioRx.
-Elevance’s CEO, Gail Boudreaux, recently said that the company is growing “very aggressively” into adjacent care services, so they too could get active in the recent rush of M&A activity in primary care.
+Elevance’s CEO, Gail Boudreaux, recently said that the company is growing “very aggressively” into adjacent care services, suggesting active participation in the recent rush of M&A activity within primary care.

-Aetna/CVS Health is a Payvider that has been extraordinarily aggressive in pursuing a full suite of health delivery services as we have covered extensively in our retail healthcare paper: The Retail Healthcare Arms Race.
+Aetna/CVS Health stands as a Payvider extraordinarily aggressive in pursuing a comprehensive suite of health delivery services, as extensively covered in our retail healthcare paper: The Retail Healthcare Arms Race.

-This kind of scale gives these Payviders adequate resources to be active in mergers with and acquisitions of primary care groups and to expand physical locations.
-They also have the potential for enormous influence on member choices with economic incentives.
-The data they inherently collect as a vertically integrated entity can be a powerful opportunity for targeting the most cost reduction, but also for personalizing care for all members.
+This kind of scale empowers Payviders adequate resources to engage in mergers and acquisitions of primary care groups and to expand their physical presence.
+They also have the potential to exert significant influence on member choices through economic incentives.
+Their vertically integrated structure enables them to collect data, opening opportunities for cost reduction and personalized care for all members.

-Dan Stanek, EVP and Leader of the Health + Wellness team at WD Partners, notes there is one current glaring barrier to entry for these Payviders.
-He states "consumers rarely have positive feelings and connections to large insurers, and gaining their trust and brand loyalty could be challenging.
+Dan Stanek, EVP and Leader of the Health + Wellness team at WD Partners, acknowledges one notable barrier for entry faced by Payviders.
+He states, “Consumers rarely have positive feelings and connections to large insurers, and gaining their trust and brand loyalty could be challenging.
 Perhaps, that is why many pursue brand strategies that separate health delivery from the insurance group.
 Further, many insurers are tied to employer plans and thus privacy could become an issue.
 Insurers are not usually thought of as leaders in customer experience.
 It will be interesting to see if they offer customer experiences as providers that are not just competitive, but superior to other care alternatives.”